AirshipCMS/Docs/Development-Guide.md

 After validating connection to your site, this will open a new window in your browser with a login prompt.
 Remember to login with your Superadmin credentials or you will not be able to land your site in the next step.
 Check out the [Airship CLI Troubleshooting Information](/documentation/view/airship-cli-troubleshooting) if you experience any authentication issues.

-Once you have successfully authenticated, you're ready to [airship land](/documentation/view/airship-cli-commands#user-content-airship-land).
+Once you have successfully authenticated, you're ready to [`airship land`](/documentation/view/airship-cli-commands#user-content-airship-land).

 ### 2. Land
 To land your site, ensure you're in the projects root directory, then run `airship land`.